 For example, the type of property (apartment complex, standalone home, etc…) will be relevant.
 So will the area where the accident happened.
 If its a regularly used walkway, for instance, there could be a reasonable expectation for it to be treated with anti-ice chemicals or quickly cleared after a snowstorm subsides.

-Many other factors can play a part into the validity of a claim.
-Similarly, many factors can play a part into the total compensation to be paid out, though it often includes past and expected future medical expenses, loss of income, emotional distress and more.
+Many other factors can play a part in the validity of a claim.
+Similarly, many factors can play a part in the total compensation to be paid out, though it often includes past and expected future medical expenses, loss of income, emotional distress, and more.